osmandapp/OsmAnd-misc/osm-live/Readme.md

     (way(r.a);.a;) ->.a;
     (node(r.a);.a;) ->.a;
     (node(w.a);.a;) ->.a;
+    .a out meta;
 ```

-### OSM - Generating routes

-!![MISSING INFO]!!
-Explain difference between old routes & new routes !!!
+**Purpose**: all changed objects POI, Multipolygons, Roads, Points should be Fully present in this file.
+Object is changed if any node / way was changed.
+Note:
+so if only parent relation of road has changed it's not necessarily present or complete in this file.

+**Incomplete data in after/before file**
+- However as we make these relations complete we fetch ways that were not changed and they are not complete (as we don't fetch parent relations again after step 3).
+So ways that are retrieved on 3rd step shouldn't endup in the final diff!
-If there are changes in relation itself and relation represents a visible / searchable entity such as routes, we need to regenerate ways / points that belong to this route.
-We handle in a separately process cause it makes query above very complicated.
-For example, if way is removed from relation, step (3. final step make all relations / way / node complete) won't fetch way and those will create issue like removing road https://github.com/osmandapp/OsmAnd/issues/23030#issuecomment-3092486987.
+- For example, if way is removed from relation, step (3. final step make all relations / way / node complete) won't fetch way and those will create issue like removing road https://github.com/osmandapp/OsmAnd/issues/23030#issuecomment-3092486987.

+**Supported cases**:
+- If multipolygon has changed (added / deleted ways) - OK
+- If road geometry is changed - OK (geohash might have collision 1/64, then old road will be present in old tile...)
+- If route has changed adding / deleting members - V1 ROUTES PARTIAL (delete is not supported), V2 ROUTES - OK
+- If way geometry has changed inside Multipolygon / V2 route - OK
+- If way geometry has changed inside V1 route - OK
+- If route restriction is added - OK
+- If route restriction is modified / deleted - NOT OK (way is missing in _after)

+### OSM Query 2. - Support cases of changed relations

+Not all cases are supported and we need to fix them.

+**Purpose**: this query should generate all complete objects that are now or used to be **members** of changed/created/deleted relations.

+**Query**
 ```
    // get all relation changed between START - END
     (
       relation(changed:\"$START_DATE\",\"$END_DATE\");
     )->.a;